This article was first published in Contingencies and is reproduced with permission of the author.

 CashEssentials noted a big increase in U.S. currency in circulation from February, with the U.S. Federal Reserve boosting the total by $150 billion (see sidebar).
 Lepecq said that was a 12% year-over-year increase, and was triple the $50 billion injection at the start of the global financial crisis in 2008, when banks were attempting to avoid big runs on cash.

 With more The value (or number of units) of the banknotes and coins in circulation within an economy.
-Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
-More, paradoxically it has become increasingly challenged as a Device, tool, procedure or system used to make a transaction or settle a debt., Lepecq said.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
+More, paradoxically it has become increasingly challenged as a Device, tool, procedure or system used to make a transaction or settle a debt.
+More, Lepecq said.
 If cash levels fall below certain payment thresholds, that could lead to some commercial vendors moving away from accepting it, he said, adding that at the outset of the pandemic, U.S. officials quickly determined that banks and related armored cars carrying cash were essential personnel and services.